B-A-M-N/OllamaRerank/rerank_stack/docs/USAGE.md

      --output-index index.npz \
      --output-docs docs.json
    ```
+   Notes:
+   - `--corpus-file` should be a JSON list of strings (one doc per entry).
+   - `--output-index` is the vector index used by the demo retrieval.
+   - `--output-docs` is the aligned doc text file used by the demo runner.
    This writes `index.npz` + `docs.json` used by the demo/eval scripts.
 3) Add eval cases to `scripts/run_demo_cases.py` (`EVAL_SET`).
 4) Run `python scripts/run_demo_cases.py` and watch: